peteroupc/html3dutil/doc/H3DU.Math.md

 Returns a 4x4 matrix representing a camera view.

-This method assumes a right-handed coordinate system, such as in OpenGL.
-To adjust the result of this method to a left-handed system, such as in legacy Direct3D, reverse the sign of the 1st, 3rd, 5th, 7th, 9th, 11th, 13th, and 15th elements of the result (zero-based indices 0, 2, 4, 6, 8, 10, 12, and 14).
+This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>.
+To adjust the result of this method for a left-handed system, reverse the sign of the 1st, 3rd, 5th, 7th, 9th, 11th, 13th, and 15th elements of the result (zero-based indices 0, 2, 4, 6, 8,
+10, 12, and 14).